Attack on US Embassy exposes widening US-Iraq divide on Iran

 WASHINGTON (AP) — The New Year’s Eve attack on the U.S. Embassy compound in Baghdad has exposed a deepening divide between the United States and Iraq over Iran’s role there, even as the Pentagon embarks on a more aggressive mission to counter Iranian influence across the Mideast.

+The officials said the strike also killed Abu Mahdi al-Muhandis, the deputy commander of Iran-backed militias known as the Popular Mobilization Forces.
+The PMF blamed the United States for the attack, but there was no immediate comment from the U.S. or Iran.

+The U.S. had previously retaliated to a Dec.
+27 rocket attack, which killed one American, by launching air strikes that killed 25 fighters of an Iran-back militia.

-In a reflection of that tougher stance, upwards of 700 U.S. Army paratroopers arrived in Kuwait on Wednesday from their base at Fort Bragg, North Carolina.
+And on Wednesday, upwards of 700 U.S. Army paratroopers arrived in Kuwait from their base at Fort Bragg, North Carolina.
 Esper said they are “defensive support” that can be used if there is more trouble in Baghdad or elsewhere in the region.
 Gen. Mark Milley, chairman of the Joint Chiefs of Staff, said additional forces are on alert to deploy, although he said no decision has been made yet to augment the battalion of paratroopers.

 Milley, who has combat experience in Iraq, said Iraqi security forces are capable of preventing Iran-backed groups from threatening U.S. interests in Iraq.